aleron75/mageres/README.md

 * [Actionable Insights](https://swiftotter.com/actionable-insights/) - Practical insights by SwiftOtter
 * [Core of Commerce](https://www.coreofcommerce.com/) - Fortnightly insight into the latest European digital commerce news  by Vaimo
 * [MageTalk](http://magetalk.com/) - A Magento Podcast
+* [Merchant to Merchant](https://podcast.somethingdigital.com/) - Stories about digital commerce: for merchants, by merchants.
 * [The JetRails Podcast](https://jetrails.com/blog/announcing-the-jetrails-podcast-for-the-ecommerce-community/) - The JetRails Podcast for the Ecommerce Community

 ### German